North Korea: Otto Warmbier's death 'is a mystery to us'

 Story highlights

-- He had significant brain damage after months of detention in North Korea
+- Agent says Dennis Rodman's trip to North Korea was a factor in student's release

-(CNN)Days after the death of US student Otto Warmbier following 17 months detention in North Korea, the country's state media claimed his death was a "mystery."
+(CNN)Days after US student Otto Warmbier died, North Korean state media said his death was a "mystery" and dismissed accusations he was tortured during his 17 months in captivity in the country.

-Upon his return to the US, doctors who examined Warmbier said the former University of Virginia student had incurred significant brain damage and was in a state of "unresponsive wakefulness."
+Doctors who examined Warmbier on his return to the United States last week said the University of Virginia student had incurred significant brain damage and was in a state of "unresponsive wakefulness."
+But it's unclear how he came to be in that state.

 The North Koreans had told US officials that Warmbier slipped in a coma after contracting botulism and taking a sleeping pill.